-- f) Key Personnel (who is responsible for the assessment of this measure) - i) HORT 2003, Principles of Horticulture, a required course for all HLTS students, is the target course for the pre-assessment. - ii) A mandatory exit interview with the Department Head and selected faculty will administer the post-assessment. - 4) Example of scoring rubric.
+- i) HORT 2003, Principles of Horticulture, a required course for all HLTS students, is the target course for the pre-assessment. - ii) A mandatory exit interview with the Department Head and selected faculty will administer the post-assessment.

+4) Example of scoring rubric.

-Department of Horticulture Written
+Department of Horticulture Written Communication Performance Assessment Rubric

-Communication Performance

-Assessment Rubric